imranpollob/react-shop/README.md

-## Lesson-25
+## Lesson-26

-We have removed the redux-logger middleware from our production build!
+We are now adding styled-components to explore CSS-in-JS.
+We convert over our Homepage component, Header component and CustomButton component to use styled-components instead of scss.

 # How to fork and clone